Teen who killed baby rated a high risk to reoffend: program director

 “I was sick and tired of life,” she said.
 “That’s why I hurt that baby and I killed it.”

-The adult sentencing hearing is scheduled to last the rest of the week.
+The adult sentencing hearing is scheduled to resume on Thursday when court is expected to hear victim impact statements.

 More Stories